-For the above tasks, the Agency assesses that it will need, besides the FTE for the Gas Department mentioned above, 1 additional FTE allocated specifically to activities mandated by the SoS Regulation.
+For the above tasks, the Agency assessed that it would need, besides the FTE for the Gas Department mentioned above, 1 additional post allocated specifically to activities mandated by the SoS Regulation.
+This post will be requested again for 2020.